-The BSW Agency Field Instructors will conduct a mid-term assessment and a final evaluation at the end of the semester of the Student's performance in the field practicum using the Education Contract/Evaluation Form.
-The MSW Field Instructors will complete a final evaluation at the end of the semester of the Student's performance.
+The agency field instructor will conduct a mid-term assessment and a final evaluation at the end of the semester of the student's performance in the field practicum using the Education Contract/Evaluation.

-Mid-Term Evaluation(BSW only): The Mid-Term Evaluation, found in the Education Contract/Evaluation, is considered as a progress report and is to be reviewed with the Student in order to identify learning deficiencies early enough to allow the Student to formulate a plan for improvement.
-The assessment form can thereby provide a means of identifying areas of professional development made during the semester as well as increasing the Student's awareness in need of areas for development.
-Any deficiency which is indicative of a serious problem must be reported in writing to the Field Director through the faculty liaison (refer to page 18, Field Problem Resolution Plan).
-When such a report is received, the faculty liaison meets with the agency Field Instructor and the Student.
+Mid-Term Evaluation: The Mid-Term Evaluation, found in the Education Contract/Evaluation, is considered a progress report and is to be reviewed with the student in order to identify learning deficiencies early enough to allow the student to formulate a plan for improvement.
+The assessment form can thereby provide a means of identifying areas of professional development made during the semester as well as increasing the student's awareness in need of areas for development.
+Any deficiency which is indicative of a serious problem must be reported in writing to the field director through the faculty liaison (refer to page 13, Field Problem Resolution Plan).
+When such a report is received, the faculty liaison meets with the agency field instructor and the student.

-Final Evaluation (BSW & MSW): The Final Evaluation is completed by the agency Field Instructor and Student at the end of the semester and is the basis for the recommended final grade in practicum.
-The Student's final grade for the course cannot be entered until the faculty liaison receives the completed final evaluation.
+Final Evaluation: The Final Evaluation is completed by the agency field instructor and student at the end of the semester and is the basis for the recommended final grade in practicum.
+The student's final grade for the course cannot be entered until the faculty liaison receives the completed final evaluation.

-If the Student disagrees with the final evaluation completed by the agency-based Field Instructor, the Faculty Field Liaison should be consulted to mediate (see Grade Appeals).
+If the student disagrees with the final evaluation completed by the agency-based field instructor, the Faculty Field Liaison should be consulted to mediate (see Grade Appeals).